OceanographyforEveryone/Niskin3D/README.md

 ### Bill of Materials

 We use Amazon Affiliate links because the small kickback helps fund more projects like this, but almost everything can be sourced through hobby shops, hardware stores, and other retailers.
-These recommendations don't necessarily represent the cheapest pricesbut rather the actual components I bought for this project.
-Other high-test line and elestics can be used in place of the monofilament and sligshot tubing.
+These recommendations don't necessarily represent the cheapest prices but rather the actual components we bought for this project or the closest approximation we could find.
+Some components are batched and may be available elsewhere in smaller quantities.
+Other high-test line and elastics can be used in place of the monofilament and sligshot tubing.

 **Niskin3D Bottle and Trigger Mechanism**